ZeldaFan0225/ChatGPT-Discord-Bot/config.md

     },
     "assistants": {
-        "result_fetching_max_count": The number of times to fetch the response results from OpenAI before displaying an error (INTEGER), "allow_collaboration": When enabled all users who have access to the thread can interact with the assistant },
+        "result_fetching_max_count": The number of times to fetch the response results from OpenAI before displaying an error (INTEGER), "allow_collaboration": When enabled all users who have access to the thread can interact with the assistant (BOOLEAN), "assistant_ids": Array of assistant IDs that can be used in the bot *1 (ARRAY OF STRINGS) },
     "generation_parameters": {
         "moderate_prompts": Whether to use openais moderation endpoint before sending the generation request (BOOLEAN),